LoyolaChicagoBooks/introcs-csharp/rst/fractions-revisited.rst

   | ``r1.CompareTo(r2) == 0`` means r1 is equal to r2
   | ``r1.CompareTo(r2) != 0`` means r1 is not equal to r2

-None of the other mehtods for Rationals make any difference for
+None of the other methods for Rationals make any difference for
 sorting:  Just this one method is needed.
-Of course the comparison of strings or doubles are done with totalluy idfferent implementations, but they have methods with the same name, CompareTo, and with the same abstract meaning.
+Of course the comparison of strings or doubles are done with totally different implementations, but they have methods with the same name, CompareTo, and with the same abstract meaning.
 Still C# is strongly typed and we are talking about totally different types.